jonashuang0904/MPC-Exploration/README.md

 - Overview of existing benchmarks of MPCs
   - Collect Literature/Websites
   - What are possible criteria of comparison?
-- Analysis (implementation and benchmarking) of selcted MPC approaches
+- Analysis (implementation and benchmarking) of selected MPC approaches
-- List of MPC experts and organisations @grobbel
+- List of MPC experts and organisations

 ## Ideas